wavefrontHQ/docs/pages/doc/csp_subscription_types.md

   * OneLogin
   * Azure Active Directory

-  You can also configure a different SAML 2.0 compliant third-party IdP that is not part of the list above.
+  You can also configure any other SAML 2.0 compliant third-party IdP that is not part of the list above.
 See [Configure the identity provider](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-320CDE08-FD8F-4540-BB19-BE9647F31075.html) in the VMware Cloud services documentation.

 * **Enterprise Groups Synchronization**: The enterprise groups from your federated corporate domain are available for you to assign them roles, including default roles.
 In addition, you can nest an enterprise group into a custom group.
-* **Centralized Authorization**: The VMware Cloud Services Console provides access management for your entire VMware Cloud services portfolio.
+* **Centralized Authorization with Role-Based Access Control**: The VMware Cloud Services Console provides access management for your entire VMware Cloud services portfolio.
+It includes organization roles, service-specific roles, and custom roles, which can be assigned to users, API tokens, and sever to server apps (which correspond to service accounts in Operations for Applications).
+* **Improved Security**:
+  * VMware Cloud services supports authentication polices for user access, such as multi-factor authentication, IP authentication preferences, and user access at domain level.
+  * An API token can be assigned with a subset of the roles that its associated user owns.
+  * Users can secure their API tokens using multi-factor authentication.
-* **Improved API Security**: Interacting with the REST API requires a VMware Cloud services access token.
-This brings the API security to a new level.
+  * Interacting with the REST API requires a VMware Cloud services access token, which can be exchanged from a user's API token or server to server app credentials.
 * **Improved Multi-Tenancy**: Support of switching between tenants on different clusters.
 This unlocks better experience in multi-tenant environments.
 * **Centralized Billing and Subscriptions**: The VMware Cloud Services Console displays billing and subscriptions details, and allows payment methods management.
 This brings the billing and subscriptions experience at a completely new level as we had no such ability before.